What Is Companion Planting?

 A beautiful thing about gardens that have been planted with companion planting in mind is the integration of flowers and herbs throughout your vegetable garden!

 One example of a companion planting relationship is corn, pole beans, and squash which are fondly referred to as "The Three Sisters".
-Native Americans recognised the symbiotic relationship of these three plants and would grow them together.
+Native Americans recognized the symbiotic relationship of these three plants and would grow them together.
 Corn provides a trellis for the pole beans to grow up, beans add nitrogen to the soil, feeding the corn and squash and squash shades the soil, acting as a mulch by retaining moisture and discouraging weeds.
-Another example is tomatoes and basil.
-Basil is known to improve the taste of tomatoes when planted nearby.

-How to Use Companion Planting in Your Vegetable Garden?
+How to Use This Companion Planting Chart in Your Vegetable Garden?

 If you have found this article helpful and would like to see more gardening tips and tricks, subscribe to my blog (the bottom of the home page) and follow me on Pinterest, Instagram, Facebook and/or YouTube!